 If you can’t find what you’re looking for from your funeral home or crematorium, you can purchase a cremation casket online.
 Any natural materials that are fully combustible will usually work just fine as a cremation casket.
 If you’re unsure, a safe bet is to limit your search to wooden or eco-friendly options.

 Trusted Caskets is one of the leading sources of caskets online.
 You’ll find all different types of materials.
-Be mindful not to choose a casket with metal elements, but most of their wooden caskets are perfect for cremation.
+Be mindful not to choose a casket with metal elements, but many of their wooden caskets are perfect for cremation.

 Another option is to use one of the kits found on Etsy.
 If you’re planning on using a simple wooden casket, it’s relatively easy to put one together yourself.
 You don’t need any fancy skills or equipment if you buy a ready-made kit.

 Memorials.com is a casket supplier that has a wide selection of green caskets.
 These are all fully combustible, made of materials like bamboo, willow, and seagrass.
 Their selection is beautiful and works both for eco-friendly burials and cremations.